Using SQLite from Python

 "x'; delete from people where 'a'='a" the query would

 "select age from people where last='x'; delete from people where 'a'='a'"

-of the so-called SQL Injection attack that is a very common exploit
+the so-called SQL Injection attack that is a very common exploit on the

-an SQL string.
-Pysqlite provides a suitable mechanism which
+string.
+Pysqlite provides a suitable mechanism which ensures that any

 lastname = "Cassidy" query = "select age from people where last=?" cur = conn.execute(query, [lastname]) ...

-the query string, they are inserted automatically.
-The second
+string, they are inserted automatically.
+The second argument to

 cur = conn.execute("select age from people where first=? and last=?", [first, last])